-In the dynamic landscape of marketing, two essential components play a critical role in achieving business objectives: strategic marketing and tactical marketing.
+In marketing, two essential components play a critical role in achieving business objectives: strategic marketing and tactical marketing.
 While both approaches are distinct in their focus and scope, they are intricately connected and work together to drive success.

 This article aims to examine and highlight the key differences between strategic and tactical marketing, covering: